vfaronov/gunison/README.md

 output, such as [`meld`][Meld].
 Otherwise, diffs will be opened as temporary files in your operating system, but loading large diffs [may be slow][].

+To make the tree more compact, right-click it (or Shift+F10) and enable *Squash single-item folders*.
+To sort the list, click the *Path* or *Action* column header.
+To rearrange columns, drag them by their headers.

 Keyboard navigation is via common GTK features:

 * press - (minus) or Shift+Left to collapse a directory